Frequently Asked Questions

 We are located west of the intersection of Milwaukee and Elston at 840 N. Milwaukee Avenue.
 You can also visit us by way of the Chicago Blue Line stop.

-We are open Monday through Friday, 9am-5pm and from 10am-2pm on Saturday by appointment only.
-Please call ahead to schedule with us!
+We are open Monday through Friday, 9 am-5 pm and from 10 am-4 pm on Saturdays.
+Please call ahead to schedule an appointment with us!

 Yes, we have parking available in front of 840 N. Milwaukee in our private loading zone.
 There are also parking spots behind our building, east of Racine.